muthonimuriithi/flask-blog/README.md

 * Here is the live link to the blog: https://bloggbless.herokuapp.com/

-1. Clone this repository using git clonehttps://github.com/muthonimuriithi/flask-blog.git/ or downloading a ZIP file of the code.
+1. Clone this repository using git clone: or downloading a ZIP file of the code.https://github.com/muthonimuriithi/flask-blog.git

 2. The repository, if downloaded as a .zip file will need to be extracted to your preferred location and opened